onepf/OpenIAB/README.md

 1. Do not write directly to the team members.
 2. Check [FAQ](https://github.com/onepf/OpenIAB/wiki/FAQ) for your question/issue.
+3. Choose a correct queue of issuess.
+Issues for the Unity plugin users - https://github.com/onepf/OpenIAB-Unity-Plugin/issues, issues for the Android (Java) OpenIAB users - https://github.com/onepf/OpenIAB/issues, for the Cordova plugin - https://github.com/onepf/OpenIAB-Cordova-Plugin, for the Marmalede plugin  - https://github.com/onepf/OpenIAB-Marmalade-Plugin.
-3. Give details.
+4. Give details.
 As many as possible but DO NOT SHARE YOUR PUBLIC KEY for in-app verification.
 The following details could be really helpful:

 * OS.
 Could be Android, iOS, WP